Transmittal Notice

 - That the following have been submitted to the IRBO for administrative review, including:

-- Protocol and consent(s)/assent(s);
+- Protocol and protocol addendum;

-- All applicable ancillary committee approvals;
+- Any applicable ancillary committee reviews;

 - Any other information as requested by the IRBO.